Nordln/EasydiffusionWiki/Troubleshooting.md

 Users don't need to have the Anaconda Prompt installed to do this anymore, since the installer bundles a portable version of conda inside it.
 Just follow these steps.

 **Windows:**
-1. Open the terminal: Press Win+R, type "cmd", and press "Run"
-2. Type `cd C:\stable-diffusion-ui` and press enter (or wherever you've installed it)
-3. Type `installer\Scripts\activate.bat` and press enter
-4. Type `cd stable-diffusion` and press enter
-5. Type `conda activate .\env` and press enter
+1. Run the `Developer Console.cmd` file (inside the project folder) by double-clicking it.
-6. Type `python --version` and press enter.
+2. Type `python --version` and press enter.
 You should see 3.8.5.

 **Linux:**
 1. Open the terminal
 2. Type `cd /path/to/stable-diffusion-ui` and press enter
-3. Type `installer/bin/activate` and press enter
+3. Type `./developer_console.sh` and press enter
-4. Type `cd stable-diffusion` and press enter
-5. Type `conda activate ./env` and press enter
-6. Type `python --version` and press enter.
+4. Type `python --version` and press enter.
 You should see 3.8.5.

 This will give you an activated conda environment.
-To confirm, type `python --version` and press enter.
-You should see 3.8.5.
+You can now run conda or pip commands to install or change packages.